-- 1. Bollards shall be installed in locations required to prevent unauthorized vehicular traffic to open space areas, public utility lots, etc. - 2.
+1. Bollards shall be installed in locations required to prevent unauthorized vehicular traffic to open space areas, public utility lots, etc.

 Emergency access and maintenance access style bollards will be required at entrances to public utility lots.
+See Standard Detail LG-08 to LG-10.
+Unless otherwise approved by the City, bollards must be installed as per Standard Details LG-08, LG-09, and LG-10.
+Alternate swing bollard styles may be proposed to the City for consideration.

-See Standard Detail LG-08 to LG-10. - 3.
-The Landscape Architect shall contact the City for current bollard installation detail and style requirements and these shall be shown on landscape drawing submissions to the City for approval. - 4.
-For PUL's etc, that straddle subdivision stage boundaries, the bollard plan shall show coordination and placement of bollards.
-Detailed placement of bollard and sidewalks or asphalt pathways in PUL's shall be presented on design drawings for City review. - 5.
+2. The Landscape Architect shall contact the City for current bollard installation detail and style requirements and these shall be shown on landscape drawing submissions to the City for approval.

+- 3. For PUL's etc, that straddle subdivision stage boundaries, the bollard plan shall show coordination and placement of bollards.
+Detailed placement of bollard and sidewalks or asphalt pathways in PUL's shall be presented on design drawings for City review. - 4.
 Boulders may be used instead of fixed bollards for restricting vehicular access consistent with Section X.M.